-Rfl.
-William Thomas Merritt (1895 – 1915)
+Rfn.
+William Thomas Merritt (1896 – 1915)

-In an obituary published in the Kent Messenger, his parents thanked Nobby Barnes and Mr and Mrs Holland for their ‘sympathy in the sad bereavement’.
+He is buried in the Chocques Military Cemetery and in an obituary published in the Kent Messenger, his parents thanked Nobby Barnes and Mr and Mrs Holland for their ‘sympathy in the sad bereavement’.